 The "Request for Practicum Placement in an Agency of Employment" (p.
-48) must be submitted prior to the beginning of the semester for which the field practicum placement is being proposed.
-Final written approval by the NSU Social Work Faculty to the Faculty Field Liaison, the Student, and the Agency Field Instructor is required before the Student may begin their field practicum placement.
+48 NSU Practicum Manual) must be submitted prior to the beginning of the semester for which the field practicum placement is being proposed.
+Final written approval by the NSU Social Work Faculty to the Faculty Field Liaison, the student, and the Agency Field Instructor is required before the student may begin their field practicum placement.

-- 1. Prior to constructing draft, the Student must discuss the proposal and all requirements with the Director of Field Education, agency administrator and proposed Agency Field Instructor.
-The focus of the review is to ensure there will be opportunities for the Student to meet the competencies and practice behaviors specific to the curriculum the Student is enrolled. - 2.
-The proposal must provide opportunities to pursue and achieve the development and mastery of competencies for the BSW/MSW Curriculum in which the Student is enrolled, so that its implementation will facilitate the Student's development as a professional social worker. - 3.
-Student and proposed agency will complete and submit electronically one (1) original of the "Request for Practicum Placement in an Agency of Employment", with signatures, to the Field Director for review.

-- 4. The Field Director will disburse the proposal to all Social Work Faculty for approval/disapproval. - 5.
-Once faculty decision is made, the Field Director will notify the Student in writing of the decision.
-The approved and fully executed Agency of Employment Proposals will be distributed to the Student's file, the Student, and one copy to the Agency Field Instructor.
+- Prior to constructing draft, the student must discuss the proposal and all requirements with the Director of Field Education, agency administrator and proposed Agency Field Instructor.
+The focus of the review is to ensure there will be opportunities for the student to meet the competencies and practice behaviors specific to the curriculum the student is enrolled. - 2.
+The proposal must provide opportunities to pursue and achieve the development and mastery of competencies for the BSW/MSW Curriculum in which the student is enrolled, so that its implementation will facilitate the student's development as a professional social worker. - 3.
+Student and proposed agency will complete and submit electronically one (1) original of the "Request for Practicum Placement in an Agency of Employment", with signatures, to the Field Director for review. - 4.
+The Field Director will disburse the proposal to all Social Work Faculty for approval/disapproval. - 5.
+Once faculty make a decision, the Field Director will notify the student in writing of the decision.
+The approved and fully executed Agency of Employment Proposals will be distributed to the student's file, the student, and one copy to the Agency Field Instructor.